academe/SagePay/README.md

 Very roughly, registering a [payment] transaction request will look like this:

+    // Note: this just half the process.
+This registers a payment request with the gateway.
+    // The other half is handling the callback from SageWay with the results of the payment attempt,
+    // and is not yet coded or documented.

     // Create the registration object.
     $register = new Academe\SagePay\Register();